-Jenny represents local governments, government corporations, developers, pastoral holders and other public and private entities as respondent parties to the majority of native title claims in Queensland.
+Jenny specialises in the area of native title and Aboriginal and Torres Strait Islander cultural heritage law, representing local governments, government corporations, developers, pastoral holders and other public and private entities as respondent parties to the majority of native title claims in Queensland and New South Wales.
 She also regularly provides advice on the native title and Aboriginal cultural heritage implications of government and private infrastructure projects.

-14 March 2019 - Knowledge
+14 December 2022 - Knowledge

 #Property, Planning & Development, #Native Title & Indigenous Cultural Heritage